JhonnGutierrez/JhonnGutierrez/README.md

-# Jhonn Gutierrez | Web Developer
+# Web Developer | Frontend Developer

 [My Portfolio and CV](https://jhonn-gutierrez.vercel.app/)

 ## About Me

-I'm a Web Developer | Frontend Developer.

 I have experience using Typescript, Next.js, React, Svelte, TailwindCSS, and Supabase to develop high-quality web applications.
 This Stack has allowed me to build my projects so far, but I always think about expanding my knowledge and reaching the next level (Next goal: T3 Stack).